TWarczak/data_warz/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- R for Data Science
+- Machine Learning
+- Deep Learning
 - Data Analysis
-- Modeling
+- Data Visualization
 - Time-Series Forecasting
+- Regression/Classification
-- Data Visualization
+- R for Data Science
+- AWS Cloud Tools

 # Education to show in About widget
 education: